Perhaps Contraption is a self-described “astonishing, twisted brass, avant pop marching band” from London.

 YOUNG: Wait, wait, wait.
 Why was that person saying that?

 SQUIER: So she's full of joys like that.
 There's some further lyrics that I added to that during the song that represent the interconnectedness of life and species and families.
 And a lot of the theme of the song relates around how you're finding your own part in the world, or you just can take it as some surrealist, delicious waffle and enjoy it like that.

 (SOUNDBITE OF SONG, "COUSIN / GRANDMA")

-CONTRAPTION: (Singing) Mama gonna love me.
+PERHAPS CONTRAPTION: (Singing) Mama gone and left me.
 Cousin, dad.
 Mama gone away.
 Cousin, cousin.
 Mama gonna tell me.
 Cousin, dad.
 I've got no identity.
 I've got no identity.
 I've got no identity.
 I've got no identity.
 See the world, the world.
 Grandma, cousin.
 See the world, the world.
 Grandma, cousin.
 See.

 YOUNG: What are the other things that you guys talk about, Charly, when you're coming to try to have your, you know, your mission statement, what it is that you want to get across to people?

 WEBBER: We like to sing about life and enjoying life and dancing.
 Not just, you know, love songs.
 So many bands do love songs.

 YOUNG: Yeah.
 Well, I'm not sure how a love song would go on a glockenspiel anyway.